 – Team Red Yellow soil humus covers 30% land area in the Sa Pa, Muong Khuong, Bac Ha, Bat Xat districts of the province suitable for medicinal plants, fruit trees and vegetables.

-– Humus soil on the mountain occupies 11.42% of the land area mostly in Sa Pa district which has rich canopy of mixed forest.
+– Humus soil on the mountain occupies 11.42% of the land area mostly in Sa Pa district which has a rich canopy of the mixed forest.

-– The Oxisol color altered by rice in 2% of land area are formed into a landscape of terraced fields, as seen in Bac Ha and Sa Pa districts.
+– The Oxisol colour altered by rice in 2% of land area is formed into a landscape of terraced fields, as seen in Bac Ha and Sa Pa districts.

 Lào Cai is a mountainous region.
 In the northwest of the province is Phan Xi Păng (also called Fansipan; elevation 3,143 metres (10,312 ft), snow covered during winter season), Vietnam’s highest mountain.
 It is located in the Hoàng Liên Son and the Hoàng Liên National Park.
 The Sa Pa Mountains form the western part of the province.
 While the province is drained by over 100 rivers, the main river that bisects the province is the Red River, (Song Hong), the most significant river of northern Vietnam, which flows out of China towards the capital Hanoi.
 It flows through the province over a length of 130 kilometres (81 mi).
 Other rivers of significance are the Chay and Nam Ti Rivers.
 Much of the province is heavily forested.